PrintChecker/Examples/README.md

 # Examples
-How to integrate with JETT24 Api
+How to integrate with PreflightApi